syrenity237/osticket-prereqs/README.md

 <p>
 <img src="https://i.imgur.com/UsSGbxw.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 Then rename ost-sampleconfig.php to ost-config.php go back to file explorer click open on osTicket the open include then find ost-sampleconfig.php to rename.
 Then right click ost-config.php the click on properties and click security then press advance at the bottom then press disable inheritance then remove all inherited premissions from this object.
-Then click add and click select a principal and tpye everyone then press check names and ok. then press full control and ok and apply and ok again.
+Then click add and click select a principal and type everyone then press check names and ok.
+Then press full control and ok and apply and ok again.

 <p>
  <br />